oracle-livelabs/developer/oracle-health-ai-open-source/ai-vision-flutter-ui/ai-vision-flutter-ui.md

       ![select image analysis button](images/imageanalysisbutton.png " ")
    2. Select the `Breast Cancer and Normal Breast Model` item from the `Model Name` drop-down list.
       ![select breast cancer model](images/model-name.png " ")
-   3. Clicke the `Pick a File` button and Select an X-Ray image file.
+   3. Click the `Pick a File` button and Select an X-Ray image file.
 Example files are provided
       ![select file](images/selectimage.png " ")
    4. You will see the model and image file you selected.
 Now click `Submit`
       ![image after select](images/image-after-select.png " ")